For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 It makes it difficult for LLMs to focus on key knowledge aspects within the context, making it difficult to generate effective responses to queries.
 Moreover, a large textual dataset also requires more computational resources, resulting in more expense and slower LLM performance.

-Getting lost in data
+Getting Lost in Data

 Even with a larger window for data access, an LLM can process limited information effectively.
 In a wider span of data, an LLM can focus on the edges.
 It results in LLMs prioritizing the data at the start and end of a window, missing out on important information in the middle.